 I know that some people are convinced about Nikken’s products.
 You might think I’m being overly harsh.
 But, here’s the thing…

 As a Nikken distributor, you need to get people to buy the products.
 This means you need to convince them that the products from Nikken are worth the price tag.
 Could you do that regularly?

 Remember, your customers will be actively using these products.
-If they're not satisfied, that's going to reflect poorly on you.
-Bad word of mouth could easily decrease your chance at making ongoing sales.
+If they’re not satisfied, that’s going to reflect poorly on you.
+Bad word of mouth could easily decrease your chance of making ongoing sales.

 The Products Overall

 I’ve only looked in-depth at a few of Nikken’s products here, and I’m sure that some of them are better than others.
 Nevertheless, the majority of the products appear over-hyped and over-priced, with little real evidence that they deliver on their promises.